Disentangled Representation Learning for Parametric Partial Differential Equations: Background and related work

 \section{Background and related work}

-\textbf{Neural operators. } Learning complex physical systems directly from data is crucial in many scientific and engineering applications \citep{ghaboussi1998autoprogressive,liu2024deep,ghaboussi1991knowledge,carleo2019machine,karniadakis2021physics,zhang2018deep,cai2022physics,pfau2020ab,he2021manifold,jafarzadeh2023peridynamic}.
-Often, the governing laws of these systems are unknown and must be inferred from data through learning models that are both \emph{resolution-invariant} to ensure consistent performance across various levels of discretizations and \emph{interpretable} to domain experts.
-Neural operators (NOs) address the first aim by learning mappings between infinite-dimensional function spaces \citep{li2020neural,li2020multipole,li2020fourier,you2022nonlocal,Ong2022,cao2021choose,lu2019deeponet,lu2021learning,goswami2022physics, gupta2021multiwavelet}.
-By capturing the relationship between spatial and spatio-temporal data, NOs offer a promising approach to discovering continuum physical surrogates, enabling more accurate and consistent predictions of the underlying responses of complex systems.
-Nevertheless, NOs lack an interpretable representation of the physical states driving the system, and as a result offer limited insight into the underlying physical mechanisms.
+\textbf{Neural operators. } Learning complex physical systems from data is essential in many scientific applications \citep{carleo2019machine,liu2024deep,karniadakis2021physics,zhang2018deep,cai2022physics,pfau2020ab,he2021manifold,jafarzadeh2023peridynamic}.
+When governing laws are unknown, models must be both \emph{resolution-invariant} for consistent performance across discretizations and \emph{interpretable} for domain experts.
+Neural operators (NOs) achieve the former by learning mappings between infinite-dimensional function spaces \citep{li2020neural,li2020multipole,li2020fourier,you2022nonlocal,Ong2022,cao2021choose,lu2019deeponet,lu2021learning,goswami2022physics,gupta2021multiwavelet}, enabling accurate and consistent predictions of continuum physical surrogates.
+However, NOs lack interpretable representations of physical states, limiting their ability to reveal underlying physical mechanisms.

+\textbf{Hypernetworks.} Hypernetworks \citep{ha2016hypernetworks,chauhan2024brief} are a class of neural network (NN) architectures that use one NN to generate weights for another NN, both trained in an end-to-end manner.
+This allows soft weight sharing across tasks, benefiting transfer learning and dynamic information sharing \citep{chauhan2023dynamic}.
+Hypernetworks can also be employed as a versatile technique in existing NN architectures.
+For instance, in \cite{nguyenhypervae,oh2022cvae}, a hypernetwork is employed to generate parameters for a VAE model and enable multi-task learning.
+Similarly, \cite{lee2023hyperdeeponet} integrates the hypernetwork architecture with neural operators.
+However, none of the existing work discusses the capability of hypernetworks in hidden physics discovery.